DavidFgamedev/DavidFgamedev.github.io/_pages/about.md

 [Download Here](https://drive.google.com/drive/folders/1w6t2alEEw22MqjxGT02xZT-7TajEzfse?usp=sharing)
 ------
 Read the [Game Design](/portfolio/), for a comprehensive breakdown of the game.
-Watch demo footage, review my C++ and Python Scripts on Github, examine Blueprint structures and behavior trees, and more.
+Watch demo footage, review my C++ and Python Scripts on Github, examine Blueprint structures and Behavior Trees, and more.